AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 **Figure 2:** Common ram pump systems include “(a) the header tank, (b) the drive pipe, (c) the pump with impulse and delivery valves, (d) the air chamber and (e) the delivery pipe” (Young, 1995, p.
 313).

 In conventional ram pump systems, the header tank (a) that is placed higher than the ram pump provides potential energy to power the pump.
-Unfortunately, as the water is directed down from the header tank to the pump (c) through the drive pipe (b), there are considerable head losses.This driving head experiences
+Realistically, as the water is directed down from the header tank to the pump (c) through the drive pipe (b), it experiences considerable head losses.
+This driving head

 **OUTLINE: Concept and structure of a conventional ram pump**
 - Review of underlying hydraulic concepts (fluid mechanics)